Modern Slavery Statement 2019

 We have a de-centralised procurement process and a complex supply chain involving a large number of suppliers.

-Almost 90% of suppliers assessed using these criteria were categorised as low risk.
-The risk assessment did not identify any high risk suppliers, although we are continuing to assess a small number where further information is required.
+Over 91% of suppliers assessed using these criteria were categorised as low risk.
+The risk assessment did not identify any high risk suppliers.

 We will continue to review and refine how we engage with our existing suppliers and our processes for onboarding new suppliers, including incorporating appropriate provisions in our contractual arrangements with suppliers.